Wondering how to get kids to take medicine? Discover the biggest reason your child puts up a fight, and effective tips that can help.

 What gives?
 How has taking medicine morphed into a power struggle, especially when, at the end of the day, isn’t even the worst-tasting thing to take?

-For most parents, giving medicine is simply another hassle, one they know will eventually go away once their kids are well.
-So they tolerate the antics and count down the days until this no longer has to be an issue.
+For most parents, giving medicine is another hassle, one they know will eventually go away once their kids are well.
+So, they tolerate the antics and count down the days until this no longer has to be an issue.

 But what if it didn’t have to be this way?
-What if you made one simple change that could help you get your child to take medicine, all without a fight?
+What if you made simple changes that could help you get your child to take medicine, all without a fight?

-You see, the best tactic isn’t a special wrestle-hold or shooting the medicine down with a syringe.
+You see, the most important tip isn’t a special wrestle-hold or shooting the medicine down with a syringe.
 It all boils down to this:

 Yup, it’s that simple.
 But it starts by taking a higher look at what’s really going on: a sick child who’s already scared and suspicious of medicine, especially after all she’s gone through.

-Yet here we are, forcing medicine and finding ways to get them to take it, without considering how they might be feeling.
+Yet here we are, forcing medicine and finding ways to get our kids to take it, without considering how they might be feeling.

 So, what are a few simple ways you can talk to your child that can get her to take her medicine?
 Take a look at these important tips you can try right away: